Azure/azure-functions-templates/Functions.Templates/Templates-v2/HttpTrigger-Python/http_trigger_template.md

 ## Using the Template

-Following is an example code snippet for HTTP Trigger using the [Python programming model V2](https://aka.ms/pythonprogrammingmodel) (currently in Preview).
+Following is an example code snippet for HTTP Trigger using the [Python programming model V2](https://aka.ms/pythonprogrammingmodel).

 ```python
 import azure.functions as func